KLH-Coders/Action-Recognition/README.md

 # Human Action Recognition
-Recovers the pose of an articulated body which can determine action of human.
+This repository contains code and resources for human action recognition using pose estimation.
+The goal of this project is to recover the pose of an articulated body, such as a human, and use that information to determine the action being performed.